-Tanzania is easy to travel in and has an excellent tourist infrastructure in place.
-There’s no lack of hotels, good restaurants, helpful safari guides, or anything else you might need.
+There’s an excellent tourist infrastructure in place for travellers on flights to Tanzania.
+There’s no lack of hotels, good restaurants, helpful safari guides or anything else you might need and it’s easy to get around.
 Just strap on your backpack (or grab your suitcase) and go.

 If you’re planning to go on safari to one of Tanzania’s incredible national parks, Arusha will be your base.
-This city is the launching pad for safaris of almost any length and for treks up Mount Kilimanjaro.
-Shop around for the best deals on both; Arusha has plenty to offer.
-To maximize your chances of seeing hippos, wildebeests, elephants, and more, head to Serengeti National Park for a few days.
+This city is the launching pad for safaris of almost any length, and for treks up Mount Kilimanjaro.
+Shop around for the best deals on both – Arusha has plenty to offer.
+To maximise your chances of seeing of hippos, wildebeests, elephants and more, head to Serengeti National Park for a few days.

 Getting further outside the most tourist-heavy areas will give you a chance to meet Tanzania’s captivating peoples.
 The Maasai are the most noticeable, wrapped in their cloaks, but there are a number of other distinctive tribes.